andaloussi-dev/Pixel_perfect_test/README.md

 - and added two controllers in the api folder one to manage the admin requests and the other for the customer

-- i managed the mails to the user when he create an issue when and when the admin updated usign laravel notifications
+- i managed the mails to the user when he create an issue and when the admin updated usign laravel notifications

 - finnaly i created the routes responssible for the Api requests.